-Presentations are due by April 14th.
-We will discuss the first four presentations (Alphabetically by last name) beginning on April 15th.
+Presentations are due by April 14.
+We will discuss the first four presentations (Alphabetically by last name) beginning on April 14.
 The first 4 people alphabetically in your group will go the first week.
-Comment on their presentations by April 20th.
-If you are going the first week please respond to comments throughout the week and wrap up discussion by April 23rd.
+Comment on their presentations by April 18.
+If you are going the first week please respond to comments throughout the week and wrap up discussion by April 21.
 The rest of the group members will go the second week.
-Comment on their presentations by April 27th.
-If you are going the second week, wrap up discussion by April 30th.
+Comment on their presentations by April 25.
+If you are going the second week, wrap up discussion by April 28.
 These should be 10 - 15 minutes long, over 15 minutes will be docked unless the presentation is over you 831 project.
 Students have the option to present on any topic within the biological sciences or if you have completed Biol.
 831E you can present your research project.
 I highly encourage students to present their research findings when appropriate.
-For students presenting on a topic rather than their research, you must include a peer-reviewed primary research article.
+For students presenting on a topic rather than their research, you must critically evaluate a peer-reviewed primary research article from within the last 3 years.
 Please provide background information relevant to your topic and explain the significance of the research in this area.
 Presentations should contain original figures from these studies with the proper citations.
 Students should compare and criticize different studies.
 Please do not simply restate the findings the authors provide.
-These presentations should contain video of yourself and should be recorded using VidGrid.
+These presentations must contain video of yourself and should be recorded using VidGrid.